 - Part 2 – How To Turn Any Technique Into Your Own Universal Technique

 - Part 3 – STOP Dancing On The Beat…

 - Part 4 – Give Yourself The Advantage

 Have you ever learned a dance technique that might improve your dancing with those who do the same technique but doesn’t seem to work with people who don’t use that technique?

 Isn’t it frustrating to learn a cool concept and then not be able to use it with 50% (or more) of the people you dance with?

 Well, now you can change that and make every technique and concept work universally (aka: with everyone you dance with).

-What I’m about to share with you is the exact same method that’s used to create all of the techniques taught in our online dance trainings and all the classes I teach to thousands of dancers around the world.
+What I’m about to share with you is the exact same method that’s used to create all of the techniques taught in our online dance trainings and all the classes I teach to thousands of dancers in over 200 cities across 30+ countries.

 As a dancer, you can use this method to create your own techniques that work with everyone you dance with.